 A settlor who anticipates the possibility of a dispute concerning the validity of his or her trust may value the ability to obtain a declaratory ruling affirming the trust's validity.
 For the settlor as well as the court, a key benefit of the settlor seeking the determination is the settlor's availability as a witness.
 In many instances, a challenge to a trust's validity arises after the settlor's death, at which point the best witness is unavailable.
 In the US, Delaware and New Hampshire statutorily allows a settlor to seek a court's determination of a trust's validity.48

 1 Todd D Mayo is a principal, general counsel and secretary of Perspecta Trust.
+The information in this chapter was accurate as at August 2018.

 2 For a discussion of the practical issues involved in crafting an appropriate governance structure for a trust, see Todd D Mayo, 'Trust Governance Models,' International Family Offices Journal, June 2017, pp. 28–38.